Raulgb4/BrowserExtension-MoodleDataAnalysis/README.md

 ### 🔁 Stopping and Restarting

-- To run in background:
+- To run in the background:
   ```bash
   docker-compose up -d
   ```